Bigghis/bigghis.github.io/_posts/2025-04-02-FINETUNING.md

     FIELD birthPlace^^^The birthPlace of type string
     FIELD birthCountry^^^The birthCountry of type string
     END_RESPONSE
-    Do not explain how the values were determined. # to not divagate the LLM from the task Trying to deduce state where do he lives.   # this is a hint for the LLM to deduce the state Trying to deduce birth country also.       # this is a hint for the LLM to deduce the birth country For fields without any corresponding information in USER_DATA, use value NO_DATA.
+    Do not explain how the values were determined. # to not divagate from the task Trying to deduce state where do he lives.   # this is a hint for the LLM to deduce the living state Trying to deduce birth country also.       # this is a hint for the LLM to deduce the birth country For fields without any corresponding information in USER_DATA, use value NO_DATA.

 ```

 The fields list can be build dynamically reading the form fields, so can be adapted to any form type.

+#### User prompt

 the **user prompt** is the text copied from the user or the speech converted to text, and can be formatted in this simple way: